• Skip to primary navigation

 You can also substitute goji berries for another dried fruit, such as raisins, dates, dried apricot, dried mango or dried apples.
 Check the ingredients label to ensure there's no added sugar.
 FYI - dried cranberries typically have added sugar.

-Feel free to add whatever unsweetened plant-based milk you prefer, like Almond Milk, Hemp Seed Milk, coconut milk, or soy milk.
+Feel free to add whatever unsweetened plant-based milk you prefer, like Homemade Almond Milk, Hemp Seed Milk, coconut milk, or soy milk.

 Other seeds and nuts that work well in this are ground flaxseeds, pumpkin seeds, sunflower seeds, walnuts, pecans and sliced almonds.